sgajiani/mlops/README.md

 # mlops
-This is the repository to explore and experiment with MLOps
+This is the repository to explore and experiment with MLOps.

+This is going to be exciting.